Difference Between Day trading vs swing trading

 Let us discuss some of the major Difference Between Day Trading vs Swing Trading

 The major difference is the holding period of time.
 Day trader closes out all positions before the market hours, whereas swing trading has at least an overnight holding.
-Day trading positions are held for a single day only.
-Swing trading positions are held for several days to several weeks.
+Traders hold day trading positions for only one day.
+Traders hold swing trading positions for several days to several weeks.

 Swing trading involves unpredictable overnight holding risk of gap up opening or gap down the opening of stock.
-By understanding the underlying risk, swing trades are usually done on a small position size than day trading.
-Swing trading is less leveraged compared to day trading; day trading generally involves huge leverage, around 8 to 10 times the investment capital.
+Understanding the underlying risk, traders typically execute swing trades with smaller positions than day trading.
+Swing trading exhibits less leverage compared to day trading; day trading generally involves huge leverage, around 8 to 10 times the investment capital.

 Day Trading vs Swing Trading Comparison Table